open-tale/open-tale.github.io/_docs/01-introduction.md

 #### Free, open source and collaborative

-First of all, Open Tale is **completely** open source.
-The entire content of this website can be copied, modified and shared according to the [Apache License 2.0][apache].
+First of all, Open Tale is **completely** open source. *But why a software license instead of a gaming license?* you might ask.
+Good question!
+The reason is that the content of Open Tale can be understood as *code*: more specifically, [markdown files on Github][docs].
+So anyone can literally download it, modify and publish a new version, a right guaranteed by the [Apache License 2.0] [apache].

-The fact that it's open source makes it easier for the community to build it together.
+Also, the fact that it's open source makes it easier for the community to build it together.
 Discussions and different points of view are enriching if we aim high, try different ideas and express how it felt.

 #### Quick resolve